Real Testing. Unbiased Reviews.

 Testing the traction of the Kaha 3 while holding an edge on the trail

-Testing conditions were met with steep inclines and wet conditions to test the waterproofing of the boots.
+Testing conditions included steep inclines and wet conditions to test the waterproofing of the boots.
 We wanted to make sure our recommendations were good for a wide range of hiking scenarios.

 How We Test and Our Methodology